astrotime/timenomad_app/collections/_posts/2019-06-14-moon-nodes-and-force-of-destiny.md

 The discovery of cyclical nature of eclipses — both solar and lunar — has led astronomers to a realisation that the Moon itself follows a certain periodic pattern of movement.
 And since **every cycle has at least two defining points**, an idea of special moments in time has emerged:

-* the **solar eclipse** happens when the Moon is in front of the Sun
+* a **solar eclipse** occurs when the Moon is in front of the Sun
-* the **lunar eclipse** is actually trickier…
+* a **lunar eclipse**… is actually trickier…

-… the blood-red Moon was definitely obscured by something yet it’s very likely that the ancients didn’t know that it was the Earth itself.
+… that blood-red Moon seemed to be obscured by something yet the ancients didn’t know that it was the Earth itself.

 Hyper jumping to the current time equipped with precise astronomical knowledge, we now know what the nodes are.
-The nodes are the two points where the Moon orbit and the Earth orbit intersect.
+The nodes are the two points where the Moon orbit intersects with the plane of the Earth orbit around the Sun.

 <img class="lazyload" data-srcset="/images/illustrations/astrology-lunar-nodes-orbits.png 1x, /images/illustrations/astrology-lunar-nodes-orbits@2x.png 2x, /images/illustrations/astrology-lunar-nodes-orbits@3x.png 3x" alt="The lunar nodes are the points of intersection between the Earth and the Moon orbits">

-What’s more, every pair of orbiting cosmic bodies will have such two points.
-The nodes is a universal principle describing two intersecting orbits or circles.
-One node is called **ascending** (where the planet raises above the other’s orbital plane), another is called **descending** (where the planet dives under the other’s orbital plane).
+What’s more, every pair of orbiting cosmic bodies has such two nodal points.
+Orbital nodes is a universal principle describing two intersecting elliptical orbits.
+One node is called **ascending** (where the planet raises above the other’s orbital plane), another is called **descending** (where the planet dives beneath the other’s orbital plane).

 <img class="lazyload" data-srcset="/images/illustrations/astrology-lunar-nodes-orbits-pictograms.png 1x, /images/illustrations/astrology-lunar-nodes-orbits-pictograms@2x.png 2x, /images/illustrations/astrology-lunar-nodes-orbits-pictograms@3x.png 3x" alt="The lunar nodes with pictorams on the points of intersection between the Earth and the Moon orbits">

 The lunar nodes is the Moon’s equivalent of solar equinoxes, see our earlier story [“Equinoxes, Solstices and the idea of universal consciousness”]({% post_url 2019-04-05-equinox-solstice-and-universal-consciousness %})

-When expressed in solar years saros and the two types nodal periods:
+The table below expresses saros and nodal periods (two types) in solar years and days:

 |---+---|
 | Period | Solar years | Days